arunkumardada/5130f2023/Project_Week5/ReadMe.txt

 Internationalization Implementation:

-3.The GPT Search Bar's internationalisation required careful consideration of linguistic quirks. worked in tandem with linguists and language specialists to guarantee precise translations and interactions that are suitable for the target culture. incorporated a clear and easy-to-use language selection feature that allows users to select their favourite language.
+3.The GPT Search Bar's internationalisation. incorporated a clear and easy-to-use language selection feature that allows users to select their favourite language.